ibm-cloud-docs/databases-for-mongodb/howto-user-management.md

 ## MongoDB created users and roles
 {: #user-management-mongodb-users}

-If the built-in users and roles do not suit your environment, you can [create users and roles](https://docs.mongodb.com/manual/tutorial/manage-users-and-roles/#create-a-user-defined-role) directly in MongoDB.
+If the built-in users and roles do not suit your environment, you can [create users and roles](https://docs.mongodb.com/manual/tutorial/manage-users-and-roles/#create-a-user-defined-role){: external} directly in MongoDB.
 The admin user for your deployment has the power to create any role or set of privileges for use on your deployment.

 Users and roles that are created directly in MongoDB do not appear in _Service Credentials_ and are not integrated with your {{site.data.keyword.cloud_notm}} account or [IAM](/docs/databases-for-mongodb?topic=cloud-databases-iam).

 ## The `ibm` User
 {: #user-management-ibm}

-If you use the mongo shell to list the users on your deployment, you might have noticed a user that is named `ibm`.
+If you use the mongo shell to list the users on your deployment, you might notice a user that is named `ibm`.
 The `ibm` user is the internal root account that manages replication, cluster operations, and other functions that ensure the stability of your deployment.
 Changing or deleting to the `ibm` user is not advised and will disrupt the stability of your deployment.

 ## The `ops_manager` users for MongoDB Enterprise Edition
 {: #user-management-ops-manager}

 The Ops Manager is only available in {{site.data.keyword.databases-for-mongodb}} Enterprise Edition deployments.
 The `ops_manager` user type has limited permissions.
-For details on creating an Ops Manager user, please see the [Ops Manager documentation](/docs/databases-for-mongodb?topic=databases-for-mongodb-ops-manager).
+For more information, see the [Ops Manager documentation](/docs/databases-for-mongodb?topic=databases-for-mongodb-ops-manager).